 All in all, I think the two best performing shells tested are the Winchester and the BOSS.
 Winchester Bismuth has the edge in pattern and penetration while BOSS leads in every other category.
 If I am jump hunting ducks on the water at range, I will prefer the Winchester.
 If I am hunting decoying ducks at any regular range then BOSS would be my go-to.
 For more on the subject of waterfowl ammo, check out my podcast episode: All About Shotguns & Shells For New Duck Hunters.

 I should note, that as I write this, BOSS is talking about their newest buffered bismuth shotshell that is not yet available.
 They are calling it “Project Warchief” and it is designed match the Winchester in pattern and penetration without increasing velocity, recoil, or price.
 If it does all of that, it will likely be the greatest bismuth shell ever produced.
 But time will tell.
 Once it is released, I will work to get some and add it to the test.
+Edit: The BOSS Warcheif has been released, here is the full review on the Warchief.

 Conclusion & Recommendations